Casa de Los Venados in Valladolid

 Living in Casa de Los Venados

 It is apparent that the Venators are thoroughly enjoying their house now that it is finished and the art is unpacked (though, believe it or not, there is still art in storage waiting to replace anything that might break or need a rest from public display).
-They hope to share Casa de Los Venados with current and new friends and to include the people of Valladolid, whom they plan to work with extensively producing cultural events to enlighten, entertain, and educate the community in the facilities of the house.
+They have opened up Casa de Los Venados to visitors as well as to the people of Valladolid, with whom they produce and host cultural events to enlighten, entertain, and educate the community in the facilities of the house.

 For the Venators, "A house is a hobby".
 They consider Casa de Los Venados a project that will never be truly finished.
 The sheer volume of art objects and the vast collection of products of creativity already overwhelms visitors to the house... we can only imagine how magnificent it will become in the years ahead.
 Yucatan Living thanks the Venators for sharing their house and its contents with our community, and wishes the Venators many additional years of collecting and enjoying their "hobby", Casa de Los Venados, which is a treasure for us all.